In

 The first place an invader's flag ever flew over Japanese home territory.

-keeping up with its finest traditions, U.S. Marine Corps
+Keeping up with its finest traditions, U.S. Marine Corps

 Gunnery Sgt.
 Michael Burghardt salutes the enemy in Iraq.